pytroll/satpy/doc/source/modifiers.rst

 provided (cloud top) height covers the area of the dataset for which the parallax correction shall be applied.

+For more general background information and web routines related to the parallax effect, see also `this collection at the CIMSS website <https://cimss.ssec.wisc.edu/goes/webapps/parallax/>_`.

 .. versionadded:: 0.37